 During this period, many Texans migrated west into the Great Plains region of the state for new opportunities.
 The Plains also attracted a number of hunters.
-Demand for buffalo hides had increased across the U.S. and Europe, and bison hunters were attracted to the Plains by the promise of great profits.
+Buffalo hides were becoming more popular in the U.S. and Europe, so bison hunters were attracted to the Plains by the promise of great profits.
 By the end of the era, hunters would kill more than 3.5 million bison for their hides.

-At the same time, the U.S. military began to reoccupy frontier forts that had been abandoned during the Civil War to protect the Anglo settlers and hunters moving west.
-The combination of the drastic depletion of bison herds, the increase in Anglo settlers, and the growing military presence in the Great Plains led to many conflicts between Anglos and American Indian tribes in the Plains like the Comanche, Apache, and Kiowa.
+At the same time, the U.S. military began to occupy frontier forts to protect settlers as they moved west.
+The combination of the decrease of bison herds, the increase in Anglo settlers, and the growing military presence in the Great Plains led to many conflicts between Anglos and American Indian tribes like the Comanche, Apache, and Kiowa.